 Our gorgeous light-filled foyer wraps round the auditorium in a U-shape.
-From the main entrance, it goes right to the café and the south foyer overlooking the Green; left to the Box Office, the Foyer Stage (see below), and the north foyer; and from both sides, stairs and a lift take you down to the Bar, ladies’ and gents’ toilets, an accessible toilet and the baby changing area.
+From the main entrance, it goes right to the café and the south foyer overlooking the Green; left to the Box Office, the Foyer Stage (see below), and the QBar (see below); and from both sides, stairs and a lift take you down to the ladies’ and gents’ toilets, an accessible toilet and the baby changing area.

 The corner café offers a wide selection of drinks, hot meals, and snacks.
 Check out the Food and Drink page for more information.

-The main bar is downstairs and directly under the auditorium.
+The bar is located between the Foyer Stage and the auditorium.
 It’s a delightfully intimate place to hang out and chat.

 The Foyer Stage is our melting pot, where new work and new acts can try out.
-Come here for new plays; poetry; stand-up comedy, jazz (all sorts); young bands.
+Come here for new plays, poetry, stand-up comedy, music and more.

 The main auditorium seats up to 507 people.
-The auditorium is constructed in a design called a “continental rake” which makes it more like a bowl than a ramp shape, and means that it feels surprisingly intimate, and there’s not a bad seat in the house.
+The auditorium is constructed in a design called a “continental rake” which makes it more like a bowl than a ramp shape.
+It feels surprisingly intimate, and there’s not a bad seat in the house.

 You enter the auditorium at row E – rows A to D are lower than this, and rows F to R are up stairs.
 If you have mobility requirements, then please let us know when you book, and we’ll help to manage your booking to make it as easy as possible to find your seats.